ibexa/documentation-developer/docs/guide/basket/calculating_prices.md

 ses_basket.default.recalculatePricesAfter: 60
 ```

-By default the attributes from the `ProductNode` entity are used.
+By default, the attributes from the `ProductNode` entity are used.
 The price engine sets the following fields:

 |Field|Value|
 |--- |--- |